Migrating from Docker to Podman

 Note: This currently doesn't work for Macs with an M1 CPU.
 I've come across this post in my search - Running Podman Machine on the Mac M1 - but I've not confirmed if it works or not.

-5. alias docker=podman (Add this to your .bashrc (if using Bash), .zshrc (if using ZSH) or whatever the correct file for your shell is)
+(if using ZSH) or whatever the correct file for your shell is) -

 Replacing Docker with Podman (on Windows)